BoraKaraaa/UnityDialogueSystemTMP/README.md

     }
 ```

-Dialogue Holder is a Text Area that hold dialogues
-You can crate any amount of Dialogue Holder
+Target Dialogue Holder index represent which Dialogue Holder you want to use

 ## Licanse